FZJ-JSC/JUBE/docs/glossar.rst

             ...
          </parameterset>

-      * parameterset-name must be unique (can't be reuse inside substitutionsets or filesets)
+      * parameterset-name must be unique (cannot be reused inside substitutionsets or filesets)
       * ``init_with`` is optional

         * if the given filepath can be found inside of the ``JUBE_INCLUDE_PATH`` and if it contains a parameterset